canonical/kafka-operator/docs/tutorial/t-relate-kafka.md

 Relations, or what Juju documentation [describes as Integration](https://juju.is/docs/sdk/integration), are the easiest way to create a user for Kafka in Charmed Kafka.
 Relations automatically create a username, password, and database for the desired user/application.
 As mentioned earlier in the [Access Kafka section](#access-kafka) it is a better practice to connect to Kafka via a specific user rather than the admin user.

 ### Data Integrator Charm
-Before relating to a charmed application, we must first deploy our charmed application.
-In this tutorial we will relate to the [Data Integrator Charm](https://charmhub.io/data-integrator).
+To start using the Kafka cluster, we will now relate our application to the [Data Integrator Charm](https://charmhub.io/data-integrator).
 This is a bare-bones charm that allows for central management of database users, providing support for different kinds of data platforms (e.g. MongoDB, MySQL, PostgreSQL, Kafka, OpenSearch, etc) with a consistent, opinionated and robust user experience.
 In order to deploy the Data Integrator Charm we can use the command `juju deploy` we have learned above:

 ```shell
 juju deploy data-integrator --channel stable --config topic-name=test-topic --config extra-user-roles=producer,consumer